 Next, we shall choose $f_2$ judiciously so that $gr(f_2)$ does not intersect $gr(f_1)$.
-Note that $Im(f_1)$ is contained in $Sub_3(C)$, so that any intersection value must have second coordinate in the circle $C$.
-It is therefore enough to make the judicious choice over $C$ and take any extension (such extensions are always possible since the inclusion of the circle $C$ is a neighborhood deformation retract and $Sub_3(\SM_1)$ is contractible).
+Since $Im(f_1)$ is contained in $Sub_3(C)$, any intersection value must have its second coordinate in the circle $C$.
+It is therefore enough to make the judicious choice over $C$ and take any extension.
+Such extensions always exist since the inclusion of the circle $C$ is a neighborhood deformation retract and $Sub_3(\SM_1)$ is contractible.